 Requirements for your product

-- Your product must be production-ready (not alpha or beta) to be publicly listed and sold through Google Cloud Marketplace.
+- Your product must be production-ready (not alpha or beta) to be publicly listed and sold through Cloud Marketplace.

-Some solution types have additional requirements:
+Some product types have additional requirements:

-Requirements for Kubernetes apps and VM solutions
+Requirements for Kubernetes apps and VM products

 - Your product must not have a dependency on Terraform.